tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

   assert_equal expected, bottles.song
 end
 ```
-- if you find hte duplication distressing, consider the alternatives.
+- if you find the duplication distressing, consider the alternatives.
 Your choices are:
   - assert that the expected output matches that of some other method.
     - tests are coupled to the implementation, so these dependencies mean changes to the system under test might break the tests.
   - assert that the expected output matches a dynamically generated string.